Manila (song): Plot

-It centers on the story of an unnamed protagonist who left the Philippines for a foreign country to work and became homesick after living out for long.
-The narrator then narrates of his many adventures outside the country and his eventual return to the Philippines.
+The song centers on the story of an unnamed protagonist who left the Philippines for a foreign country to work and became homesick after living out for long, while also narrating of his many adventures outside the country and his eventual return to the Philippines.

 In the beginning, the protagonist tells of a time he left the Philippines and its capital, Manila, to work in a foreign country in hopes of finding greener pastures, stating that he will never forget the place he came from but promises that he will eventually return someday.
-The process repeats itself during the times he left and returned to the country.
+This process repeats itself during the times he left and returned to the country.

-Some lyrics reference the United States and Australia.
+The lyrics are mostly a mix of literal and metaphorical meanings.
 "I walked the streets of San Francisco" tells of the protagonist's daily life overseas while "I've tried the rides in Disneyland" alludes to his love of visiting tourist spots and places of interest in his adopted homeland and other countries, which includes but not limited to natural spots, amusement and theme parks, and other places popular to tourists, Disneyland being one of them.
-He eventually makes a lasting friendship with foreigners and different nationalities including his fellow overseas Filipinos ("dated a million girls in Sydney"), but states that although he had gained satisfaction or enjoyment from all of these as part of his love for overseas life, he felt the need for more and what he had wasn't enough ("somehow I feel that I don't belong").
+He eventually makes a lasting friendship with foreigners and different nationalities including his fellow overseas Filipinos ("dated a million girls in Sydney"), but states that although he has experienced the attractions, social life, and offerings of other places as part of his love for overseas life and that he had gained the satisfaction he wanted, he felt the need for more and what he had wasn't enough ("somehow I feel that I don't belong").

 The protagonist eventually realizes that the Philippines can only give him the best everlasting satisfaction and enjoyment, which starts in "Hinahanap-hanap kita Manila", stating that he misses the country's atmosphere and lifestyle as well as its culture and people ("ang ingay mong kay-sarap sa tenga, mga jeepney mong nagliliparan, mga babaeng mong nag-gagandahan") before expressing his desire to return to the Philippines and its capital for good ("Take me back in your arms Manila, Promise me you'll never let go", "miss you like hell Manila").
 He then makes his decision to come home to his native country and settle down through the final lyrics "no place in the world like Manila, I'm coming home to stay".